For more relevant information and exclusive US specials, go to our US site.

 Our community healthcare programme is open all year, and you can attend for as many weeks as you like (we recommend two).
 Programmes begin on Sundays and end on Saturdays, leaving ample time for you to arrive at and depart from your destination.

 The Dominican Republic has one of the best healthcare systems in the Caribbean and is graced with a year-round tropical climate.
 Unfortunately, the warm weather also comes with a high incidence of mosquito-borne illnesses, like dengue and malaria.
 In addition, a high rate of motor vehicle accidents contributes to busy trauma centres throughout the country.
-In addition to our career-centred programmes in La Romana, we also offer this community health project facilitated by our non-profit partner hospital.
+In addition to our career-centred programmes in Santo Domingo, we also offer this community health project facilitated by our non-profit partner hospital.

 In the midst of such idyllic surroundings, it can be all too easy to forget that the Dominican Republic is home to some of the poorest communities in the Caribbean.
 If you go beyond the resort cities and tourist centres, you’ll find the dirt roads and dilapidated houses that Haitian sugarcane workers call home.
 Known as “bateyes,” the living conditions in these villages leave much to be desired, providing scarce access to basic facilities like running water.
 While Haitian workers are entitled to healthcare in the Dominican Republic, low wages make it near impossible for them to afford transportation to a clinic or hospital – the average worker earns about five dollars a day working dawn until dusk.